MATLAB-Graphics-and-App-Building/pumpkin-designer/README.md

 The license is available in the License.txt file in this GitHub repository.

-Copyright 2024 The MathWorks&reg;, Inc.
+Copyright 2024 The MathWorks, Inc.